edgeOFCare/student-tutorials/tool-tutorial-template.md

 Jekyll is a program that helps you build your own website in an "easy" and "simple" manner.
 In using Jekyll, you are free to custimize and construct your website how you want it wihtout your format becoming outdated and obsolete.
 It is protected from the whims of wordpress and other templates (nudge nudge Apple and Windows).

-Justin and I ventured out of our comfort zone to test the credibility of this Super-Blog-Manager.
-The detial of our investigation is below.

 #Software & Setup